tanmaynigam08-oss/Panchveda-clinic-/README.md

 # Panchveda by Dr Tanmay Nigam

-Ayurvedic clinic website for Panchveda, located in Ashiyana, Lucknow.
+Ayurvedic clinic website for Panchveda, located in Aishbagh, Lucknow.

 ## 🌿 About
 Panchveda is an Ayurvedic clinic offering consultation for common health concerns with a natural and personalized approach.